skhunDC/Matrixrain/README.txt

 The page also includes movable frames.
 You can change a frame's title by clicking on it.
 Layout and titles are saved to `frames.json` on the server and restored when the page loads.

-To run the site with persistence enabled, install dependencies and start the server:
+To run the site with persistence enabled, start the built-in server:

 ```
-npm install
 npm start
 ```